lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - whether it can fail
 - whether it has important side effects

-Private helpers usually need less documentation when their name, types, and implementation already create the behavior obvious.
+Private helpers usually need less documentation when their name, types, and implementation already make the behavior obvious.

 ---

 #### 25.9 Comments Are Not a Replacement for Clear Code

-Do not retain confusing code and then try to explain the confusion with a large comment.
+Do not keep confusing code and then try to explain the confusion with a large comment.

 ##### **Avoid**